Kashoo/FileToolkit-iOS/DataEncryptor/README.md

 ## Current limitations

-Decryption and decompression is achievable using standard system tools, but DataEncryptor does not provide related API.
+Decryption and decompression is achievable using standard Mac OS system tools, but DataEncryptor does not provide related API.
 This would be an obvious improvement.